eolatham/smarthome-dashboard-simulation/app/docs/design.md

 ### Event Attributes

-- `id` is the unique identifier of the event (a serial assigned by Postgres)
 - `time` is the number of seconds after the start of app time at which the event occurred
 - `stateKey` is the key to the value in the smart home state that the event changed
 - `newValue` is the new value for `stateKey` in the smart home state after the event